asyncapi/nodejs-template/README.md

 This template must be used with the AsyncAPI Generator.
 You can find all available options [here](https://github.com/asyncapi/generator/).

-Note: You can find a complete tutorial on AsyncAPI generator using this template [here](https://www.asyncapi.com/docs/tutorials/streetlights).
+> You can find a complete tutorial on AsyncAPI Generator using this template [here](https://www.asyncapi.com/docs/tutorials/streetlights).
 ### CLI

 ```bash